 There really is no single “best hotel credit card” out there.
 It will vary depending on what hotel chain you’re talking about, the location you’re traveling to, etc.

 Hyatt has been expanding its portfolio of hotels drastically over the past few years.
 Through Hyatt’s acquisitions and partnerships they’ve been able to add hundreds of hotels under their name.
 Hyatt is often cited as one of the most valuable hotel loyalty programs because of how few points are needed compared to other hotel programs.

 Hyatt partners with Chase, meaning you can transfer Chase Ultimate Rewards to Hyatt.
-Alternatively, Chase offers a co-branded World of Hyatt Credit Card that can be used to help build World of Hyatt points as well.
+Alternatively, Chase offers co-branded cards that can be used to help build World of Hyatt points as well.